 Together, we've learned that our performance sharpens and our enjoyment expands (both on and off the track) when we tend to our internal cues, so we're in hot pursuit of more deeply integrating our bodies and minds through running.

-If you’re looking for a way to jump in, start with our Mind Training Guide for Runners, which will help you fold 7 new mindful techniques into your daily routine, check out our customized race plans which we craft to ensure you hit your stride, or join us for one of our in-person running camps and retreats as we explore the intersection of running and embodiment (and play really hard.)
+If you’re looking for a way to jump in, start with our Mind Training Guide for Runners, which will help you fold 7 new mindful techniques into your daily routine, download our free One-Week Running Challenge to start reframing your relationship to running, or join us for one of our in-person running camps and retreats as we explore the intersection of running and embodiment (and play really hard.)

 You can run with us.

 My name is Karly, and I coach members of The Public Run Club.